The Wave Newspaper

 Kree Filer is sworn-in as a member of the California State Bar by her father, L.A.
 Superior Court Judge Kelvin Filer.
 Kree is the first female lawyer in her family.
 (Photograph by Anne Artley)

-Filer family produces first female attorney
+Flier family produces female attorney

 The name ‘Filer’ is well-known in Compton.
 Five of its members are attorneys, and the first to pursue a legal career, Maxcy Filer, is known for his persistence in accomplishing his goal.
 He sat for his first California State Bar exam in 1967 and finally passed 25 years and 48 attempts later.
 His granddaughter Kree plans to continue his legacy and work in her cousin’s law firm, Filer Palmer.

-Economic Development Corporation honors its founder
+Economic Development Corp honors its founder

 Marva Smith Battle-Bey, a longtime community organizer, died in April 2016, but the organization she founded is ensuring that her legacy is not forgotten.
 The Vermont Slauson Economic Development Corporation honored Battle-Bey by naming its headquarters after her in a ceremony that took place a year after her death.
 This nonprofit provides programs and services to revitalize the economic and social life of the South L.A. community.

-Montebello school employees facing layoffs
+Montebello school staff face layoffs

 On March 15, 2017, new teachers and employees of the Montebello Unified School District went to work not knowing if they would have a job the next day.
 The night before, the school board voted to eliminate more than 300 positions.
 Amidst allegations of mismanagement of funds by the district, the L.A.
 County Office of Education ordered the district to slash $17 million from its budget for the following school year.